 For example, if my friend hadn’t told me about the ‘Climb Mt.
 Everest’ challenge, I wouldn’t know where to find it.
 The following screenshots show Zwift’s old and new dashboards.

-The biggest issues I encountered in Zwift were a sluggish interface and longer loading times than in other apps.
-I have a MacBook Pro 2020 with 16 GB RAM, a 5-core Intel processor, and Intel Iris Plus Graphics 645 1536 MB.
-According to Zwift’s system requirements, these parameters should be enough, but it seems I need better graphics.
+The main issues I had with Zwift were its slow interface and long loading times compared to other apps.
+I was using a 2020 MacBook Pro with 16 GB of RAM, a 5-core Intel processor, and Intel Iris Plus Graphics 645 (1536 MB).
+Although these specs meet Zwift’s system requirements, the app didn’t perform as expected.
+It seemed that better graphics were necessary for smoother operation.

 Platforms Availability